WebyThinksVK/martinkaptein.com/content/blog/using-nexus-4-in-2018.md

 title: "Using a Nexus 4 in 2018"
 date: 2018-03-29T20:59:27+02:00
 draft: false
-tags : ["nexus4", "custom-rom" , "experience"]
+tags : ["nexus4", "custom-rom" , "experience", "technology"]
-categories : ["nexus4", "custom-rom" , "experience"]
+categories : ["nexus4", "custom-rom" , "experience", "technology"]
 author: "Martin Kaptein"
 description: "The perks of buying a Nexus 4 phone in 2018.
 Best custom ROMs for best battery life, running different operating systems (such as Ubuntu Touch, Firefox OS and Sailfish OS) and much more."
 slug: "using-a-nexus-4-in-2018"